TOMS RIVER, N.J. - Brianna Roderiguez and her Gloucester Catholic softball teammates made it look easy Saturday at Toms River North.

 Roderiguez made up for an error she committed in the fifth inning, when Morris Catholic loaded the bases, by catching a laser shot at third base to end the game.

-In the fifth, Morris Catholic's Jeannie Kivlon got one of three singles given up by Merryman, after Kelly Malkinski had walked and fellow freshman Kendall Gregory had reached on Roderiguez's error.
+The fifth belonged to Morris Catholic, when Jeannie Kivlon got one of three singles given up by Merryman, after Kelly Malkinski had walked and fellow freshman Kendall Gregory had reached on Roderiguez's error.

 However, Merryman struck out the next two batters to get out of the inning.